Diastro/LBE-OperatingSystem/README.md

 WORK IN PROGRESS.

 ##Execution
-To run any code example in a Linux environement (I use ubuntu) do the following :
+To run any code example in a Linux environment (I use ubuntu) do the following :

 1) Compile any .cpp file :